- Taxon: Freshwater mussel. Bivalve, Unionidae

 - Range: Patuxent, Rappahannock, York, James, Chowan, Tar, and Neuse River basins in Maryland, Virginia, and North Carolina.

-- Status: At-risk species, Proposed for listing as a threatened species.
+- Status: Listed as threatened

 The yellow lance is a bright yellow mussel with a shell more than twice as long as it is tall, reaching just over three inches in length.
 Its shell is composed of two hinged valves which are joined by a ligament.
 The outermost layer of the shell has a waxy appearance with brownish ridges known as “growth rests” that formed during an intermediate stage of growth when the ridge area was the edge of the shell.
 The lustrous inner layer is usually an iridescent blue color, and sometimes has white or salmon color on the shorter end of the shell from where the foot extends (the anterior).
 The longer end of the shell from where the siphons extend (the posterior) is distinctly rounded.
 Yellow lance has interlocking hinge “teeth” on the inside of the shell to help keep the two valves in proper alignment.